Jalalx/jalalx.github.io/_posts/2021-04-15-setup-reverse-proxy-server-using-nginx-aspnetcore-and-docker-part2-load-balancing.md

 title: Setup a Reverse Proxy Server using Nginx, ASP.NET Core and Docker - Part II (Load Balancing)
 author: jalal
 categories: [ AspNet Core, Nginx, Reverse Proxy Server, Docker ]
-description: "You probably have heard about the reverse proxy servers.
-Let's try implementing some of reverse proxy web server features"
+description: "In the previous blog post we implemented a reverse proxy web server.
+Let's try implementing one of the reverse proxy web server features, a load balancer!"
 ---

 In the [previous blog post](/setup-reverse-proxy-server-using-nginx-aspnetcore-and-docker-part1/), we talked about Reverse Proxy Web Servers.
 But in this post, we will go through implementing load balancing for our Nginx web server.